MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 > The Migration Launcher app is designed exclusively for Surface Hub 2S devices transitioning from the Windows 10 Team edition operating system to the Microsoft Teams Rooms on Windows experience.
 It triggers the migration process under specific [prerequisite conditions](#prerequisites) and has no other functionality or user interface.

 > [!TIP]
-> Customers can take advantage of touchless deployment after migrating their Surface Hub 2S devices to the Microsoft Teams on Windows platform.
+> Customers can take advantage of streamlined, remotely driven deployment after migrating their Surface Hub 2S devices to the Microsoft Teams on Windows platform.
 As announced at [Ignite 2023](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/surface-hub-support-coming-for-windows-autopilot/ba-p/3977848), support for Windows Autopilot and Auto-login of Teams Rooms on Windows is currently in Private Preview.
 Check this page for more information upon public availability.

 ### Migration Launcher app deletes OS and data